Skip to main content

 As we look to an eco-friendlier future, there are some things about our industry that must change.
-For starters, the way we produce, consume and discard of our products needs to be revisited for better sustainability.
+For starters, the way we produce, consume and discard of our products needs to be revisited for better supply chain sustainability.

 Of course, this isn't a new issue, it is one that supply chains have been dealing with for many years.
 It is a problem that has compounded over time.